open-learning/git4ol/README.md

 markdown@0.2.0
 ```

-We want to learn some markdown, so we need to update our meta-information about this lesson using `git fetch`:
+We want to learn some markdown and the latest version of the markdown lesson is `0.2.0` so we need to update our meta-information about the this lesson using `git fetch`:

 ```shell
 student@shell:~/mock$ git fetch origin refs/markdown@0.2.0/*:refs/markdown@0.2.0/*